Can a Pressure Cooker Be Used as a Crock-Pot?

 Never Forget the Purpose of Pressure

-Yes, you can slow cook foods in a pressure cooker, but in all honesty, should you?
-Pressure cookers were made to speed up the process of cooking, not slow it down.
+Yes, you can slow-cook foods in a pressure cooker, but should you?
+Pressure cookers were made to speed up the cooking process, not slow it down.
 That makes it impractical.

 The other thing is that crockpots aren’t some high-ticket item that only the wealthy can afford.
-You’ll pay anywhere from $30 to $60 on average for a good crockpot.
+On average, you’ll pay anywhere from $30 to $60 for a good crockpot.

 Pressure Cooker vs Crockpot